 - If the Single Shared Platform is out, the Eurosystem can initiate contingency processing using the enhanced contingency solution (ECONS I), which operates from another infrastructure and another region and has a different risk profile to that of the SSP.
 ECONS I can be used for contingency processing for a number of consecutive business days, i.e. it is able to properly close the business day and to change the value date.
 TARGET2 participants can connect to ECONS I and are able to submit very critical and critical payments to the contingency solution .
 The payments to be processed need to be agreed by the relevant central bank (see image 4).
 Moreover, ECONS I allows central banks, or the SSP Service Desk acting on their behalf, to upload transaction files (compatible with the ASI settlement procedure 4 format) for Ancillary Systems upon their request.

 - In any scenario the Eurosystem crisis managers may decide to delay the closing of the TARGET2 business day if they consider this in the interest of the smooth functioning of TARGET2, e.g. an operational failure and delay at a major ancillary system (AS), or during or after an SSP outage to allow for backlog processing (see image 4).

-Given that an operational failure by a participant could potentially have an adverse impact on the smooth functioning of TARGET2 as a whole, the Eurosystem’s risk management framework also includes measures focusing primarily on the security and operational reliability of critical participants.
-These critical participants need to comply with and test detailed business continuity and contingency and information security requirements.
+Given that an operational failure by a participant could potentially have an adverse impact on the smooth functioning of TARGET2 as a whole, the Eurosystem’s risk management framework also includes measures to ensure the security and operational reliability of TARGET2 participants.
+In addition, TARGET2 participants classified as critical need to comply with and test detailed business continuity and contingency and information security requirements.